 On the use of finger dominance paradigms

 It is worth noting that due to the nature of the travelling wave paradigm used here, the probabilistic maps provided relate to digit dominance rather than cortical digit representation.
 The Fourier analysis provides maps of the phase of the BOLD responses relative to the stimulus, with the phase corresponding to a unique specific location of the stimulus; hence cortical areas that may respond to multiple digits are assigned to a single digit.
 In previous work we have used an event-related design to reveal the spatial overlap of the digit representations in individual subjects (Besle et al., 2014, 2013).
 We showed that the BOLD response within cortical regions preferentially responding to a given digit ROI (defined by the travelling wave design) is also significant for the adjacent digits (Besle et al., 2014), with most posterior parts of S1 responding to up to 5 digits.
 Digit maps defined from an event-related design are expected to be larger in extent than the digit map from a travelling wave design, and hence probabilistic maps of cortical digit representations would likely be larger than digit dominance maps due to larger digit representations in individual suggest resulting in higher overlap across subjects.
 However, the travelling wave design is more efficient than the event-related design for mapping digit specific responses in S1 (Besle et al., 2013), allowing mapping of all digit representations in a faster (by a factor of 3 to 4) time than an event-related design, and hence more suitable to study clinical populations, where short scanning times are recommended.

+The potential for these atlases is substantial.
+Within fMRI studies the atlas may be able to track the change functional organisation of the digits before and after intervention of movement or somatosensory disorders of the hand.
+An immediate application is for when explicit localisation of the hand and digit areas is not known or difficult.
+For example, electrophysiological imaging studies using electro/magnetoencephalography (E/MEG) where the spatial precision is lesser than that of fMRI, it may be able to use a probabilistic somatosensory atlas to validate localisation of source reconstructed activity, or perhaps as a prior in modelling or connectivity analyses.
+In the Appendix, we show an application of the atlas with MEG data to illustrate its utility.

 Conclusion

 The probabilistic maps generated here provide a method to define the likelihood of a given coordinate being associated with a particular functionally defined digit over a population of subjects, and so can be used to infer the localisation of the digits in the primary somatosensory cortex of any independent data set.
 The cross-validation analysis shows that the FPM is a useful predictor for individual digit S1 representations in novel subjects who do not contribute to the atlas creation, albeit with a large overlap between D1 and D2.
 In contrast, the MPM was not generally predictive of single subject digit ROIs for novel subjects.
 However there are cases where the MPM may be preferred, for example where you need hard boundaries between digit ROIs.
-In support of this, the group-level MPM and FPM atlases and spatially normalised individual subject maps are available at [URL] and this will be periodically refined by adding participants from future studies using the same experimental paradigm.
+In support of this, the group-level MPM and FPM atlases and spatially normalised individual subject maps are available at https://github.com/georgeoneill/digitAtlas and this will be periodically refined by adding participants from future studies using the same experimental paradigm.

-The potential for these atlases is substantial.
-Within fMRI studies the atlas may be able to track the change functional organisation of the digits before and after intervention of movement or somatosensory disorders of the hand.
-An immediate application is for when explicit localisation of the hand and digit areas is not known or difficult.
-For example, electrophysiological imaging studies using electro/magnetoencephalography (E/MEG) where the spatial precision is lesser than that of fMRI, it may be able to use a probabilistic somatosensory atlas to validate localisation of source reconstructed activity, or perhaps as a prior in modelling or connectivity analyses.
-In the Appendix, we show an application of the atlas with MEG data to illustrate its utility.

 Acknowledgements

 This work was funded by an MRC grant Medical Research Council [grant number MR/M022722/1] and a Leverhulme Early Career Fellowship to Rosa Sanchez Panchuelo.
 We would like to thank Miguel Granja Espiritu Santo for help with the initial data analysis.